OpenPIL/OpenPIL/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the CC0 1.0 Universal license See `LICENSE.txt` for more information.
+Distributed under the under the [Apache License 2.0](https://github.com/OpenPIL/OpenPIL/blob/main/LICENSE).
+See `LICENSE.txt` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>